He3amtesla/Python-Project-Challenge/day10/README.md

 - **📊 data Directory**:
   Used for storing the main data of the project, such as data used for machine learning (ML).

-- **🛠️ migrations Directory (for web apps)**:
-  Includes scripts for applying and recording changes to the database.
-Similar to the `scripts` directory.

 - **🌐 public or static Directory (for web apps)**:
   Stores static files like images that are used directly in the browser.
 Deleting a file from this directory will also remove it from the website.